shiplet/shiplet.dev/posts/serve-golang-netlify-function-local.md

 entirely separate control flow in order to test my logic.
 I wanted to be able to run these functions locally just like the JavaScript peeps.

 So I created this little localServer package!
-It's not published anywhere yet, so I'll update this if/when that happens.
-But, the gist of what's going on is: I made a stdlib golang http server that captures incoming http events, mocks them to the `events.APIGatewayProxyRequest` and `events.APIGatewayProxyResponse` objects that the `github.com/aws/aws-lambda-go/events` looks for, and passes those objects along to main AWS handler.
+It's not published in git anywhere yet, so I'll update this if/when that happens.
+But, the gist of what's going on is: I made a stdlib golang http server that captures incoming http events, mocks them to the `events.APIGatewayProxyRequest` and `events.APIGatewayProxyResponse` objects that the `github.com/aws/aws-lambda-go/events` looks for, and which then passes those objects along to the main AWS handler.

-So far it only supports GET, POST, and OPTIONS requests (it throws `Access-Control-Allow-Origin: *` on everything), and it only mocks the `APIGatewayProxy` items that I'm actually using, like `Method`, `QueryStringParameters`, `Body`, and so forth.
+So far it only supports GET, POST, and OPTIONS requests (it throws `Access-Control-Allow-Origin: *` on everything), and it only mocks the proxy items that I'm actually using, like `Method`, `QueryStringParameters`, `Body`, and so forth.
 But it's working for me so far, and that's as good a place to start as any.

 I'm sure the function signatures could stand some cleaning-up, but I'll get there when I get there.